yigitakdemir/genai_final/README.md

 •	**Chains:** Uses LangChain to provide the prompt (which includes the FAISS-based context) into OpenAI's ChatGPT.

-•	**Response:** Show ChatGPT's "informed" response through the custom styling and format of the main page.
+•	**Response:** Displays ChatGPT's "informed" response through the custom styling and format of the main page.

 **Interactive Styling**

 •	Themed using custom CSS for a Middle-Earth-inspired look.

-•	Background images, fonts, and centered character images enhance user experience.
+•	Background images, fonts, and character images enhance user experience.

 **What if I encounter a bug?**